City of Joy (1992 film): Reception

+City of Joy was released in France and the United Kingdom on 30 September and 2 October 1992 respectively; it was first released in the United States on 17 April 1992.
+In the Philippines, the film was released as Raging Inferno by First Films on 22 July 1993, with one local poster showing Swayze holding a gun.

 Box office

 In contrast to some of Joffe's previous successes (The Killing Fields), the film was not a box office success, even on its modest budget; According to the Internet Movie Database and Box Office Mojo, the film grossed $14.7 million in the United States.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 53% based on reviews from 17 critics.

-Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "City of Joy seems a little too "written," too conformed to the rituals of Hollywood screenplays.
+Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "City of Joy seems a little too 'written', too conformed to the rituals of Hollywood screenplays.
 There's so much interesting stuff in the movie we are prepared to forgive that."